 Normalisation is used to analyse, predict and compare energy performance under equivalent conditions.
-Regression-based energy modelling is a specific type of normalisation, and involves the development of an energy consumption equation, which relates the dependent variable (total facility/system/equipment energy consumption, including electricity and on-site fuel) to independent variables known to significantly impact the facility, system or equipment's energy consumption.
-Independent variables typically include production, weather (heating and cooling degree days), and may include other variables such as raw material input characteristics, shift patterns or operating hours.
+Regression-based energy modelling is a specific type of normalisation, and involves the development of an energy consumption equation, which relates the dependent variable (total facility/network, system, or equipment energy consumption, including electricity and on-site fuel) to independent variables known to significantly impact the facility/network, system or equipment's energy consumption.
+Independent variables typically include production, weather (heating and cooling degree days), and may include other variables such as occupancy, raw material input characteristics, shift patterns or operating hours.